annamtay/Py-games/README.md

 # Py games

-This is a project of different games to support my learning Python :)
+This is a project of different games to test concepts whilst I learn Python